vramana/cherow/README.md

 Single line, multiline and HTML comments are supported, and can be collected as well.
 Shebang comment nodes (`#!foo`) are skipped by default, and can't be collected.

-### Collecting comments
+### Comment collecting
+Cherow can be instructed to collect comments by setting the `comments option` to either an array or an function.

+The type of each comment can either be `Line` for a single-line comment (`//`) og Block for a MultiLineComment (`/* */`).

-Both a function or an array can be used to collect comments.
-If the location tracking isn't enabled, an empty object will be returned, and if the `ranges option` isn't set - `undefined` will be returned.
+Note that if the location tracking isn't enabled, an empty object will be returned, and if the `ranges option` isn't set - `undefined` will be returned.

 A function will be called with the following parameters

-- name - Either `SingleLineComment` or `MultiLineComment`
+- name - Either `Line` or `Block`
 - comment - The content of the comment
 - start - Character offset of the start of the comment.
 - end - Character offset of the end of the comment.
 - loc   - Column and line offset of the comment

-Here is how you collect comments:
+Study the following examples to better understand how to collect comments:

 ```js